 It’s speculated that enhanced incretin secretion is due to the inhibition of dipeptidyl peptidase-4 (DPP-4) action by whey-derived peptides.
 Once entering the plasma, GLP-1 and GIP are degraded rapidly by the enzyme DPP-4.
 Thus, the inhibition of DPP-4 could increase the half-life of GLP-1 and GIP, leading to improved glucose control.

-To wrap-up, both animal and plant protein sources are viable options for preventing and managing T2D, and a healthy mix of both is recommended due to their distinct properties.
-For animal proteins, specifically, the consumption of dairy products should be emphasized, while the consumption of red processed meat should be kept to a minimum.
+To wrap-up, both animal and plant-based proteins are viable options for preventing and managing T2D, and a healthy mix of both is recommended due to their distinct properties.
+For animal-based proteins, specifically, the consumption of dairy products should be emphasized, while the consumption of red ultra-processed meat should be kept to a minimum.

-While high-protein diets have been a mainstay of bodybuilders for several decades now, their popularity in the general population has tended to wax and wane.
+While high-protein diets have been a mainstay of athletes for several decades now, their popularity in the general population has tended to wax and wane.

-Increasing protein intake can improve weight loss effectiveness by mitigating increases in appetite and preserving skeletal muscle mass.
+Increasing protein intake can improve weight loss effectiveness by mitigating increases in appetite and preserving skeletal muscle mass during periods of caloric restriction.
 It can also improve glycemic control through its effects on insulin and incretin secretion, and gastric emptying.